Post

 Multi-language : Implementing Polyglot

-Hopefully, there is a Jekyll plugin called Polyglot.
-So I integrated it into my site after making some theme changes and adding a language selector to the side menu.
+Fortunately, there’s a Jekyll plugin called Polyglot that provides this functionality.
+I integrated it into my site with a few adjustments to the theme and added a language selector to the sidebar.

 Read more about the Chirpy theme on its repository : https://github.com/untra/polyglot.

-Eventually, I would clean up my code, and create a Pull Request to the Chirpy theme with my changes, as I’m sure multi-language support could be interesting.
+Eventually, I plan to clean up my code and submit a pull request to the Chirpy theme repository, as I believe multilingual support could be a valuable addition.

 This post is licensed under CC BY 4.0 by the author.